coderabbitai/coderabbit-docs/docs/guides/prompt-customization.md

 - Python
 - C

-Below are examples of AST-Grep rules in different languages:
+Below are examples of ast-grep rules in different languages:

 #### JavaScript
 **Importing files without an extension is not allowed**